 Ask a group of non-miners to imagine a fleet of large trucks that come when called, position themselves for loading, then move away to their assigned dump locations—all without a single operator on board—and they’ll think it’s science fiction.
-But posit that same scenario to a gathering of miners, and they’ll tell you autonomous mining is quickly becoming a reality in many operations.
+But pose that same scenario to a gathering of miners, and they’ll tell you autonomous mining is quickly becoming a reality in many operations.

+Autonomous machines are directed by a control system that tells them where to go and what to do.
+On-board intelligence systems enable these vehicles to “decide” how to navigate to the prescribed work area and accomplish the assigned tasks.
 An autonomous haul truck, for example, can follow an assigned lane through an ever-changing map of the mine or choose the best path from where it’s currently located to where the mine control center tells it to go.